mel-liow/covid_reddit_behaviour/reports/methodology.md

 In order to investigate how substance use on Reddit has changed over the pandemic, we first introduce the dataset and conduct an exploratory data analysis (EDA) on several subreddit datasets.
 ## Data set
 The datasets, obtained from a public data resource, is called the [Reddit mental health dataset](https://zenodo.org/record/3941387#.YZl5BC1h1QL), and has been previously processed and organised by Low et al {cite:p}`low2020natural`.
+The data includes Reddit posts from 826,961 unique users from 2018 to 2020.
 They provide two CSV files for each period - pre (2018-2019) and post (2019-2020) pandemic - for 15 different subreddits.

 Each observation is a Reddit user's post - a message written on a specific subreddit - which has been processed to extract features that are common in NLP.